terrysu64/9anime-Ad-Blocker/README.md

-A simple ad-blocker for 9anime.to 🚫
+A simple chrome extension ad-blocker for 9anime.to 🚫